cdrani/blog/_posts/2017-12-07-chrome-extensions-keydrama.md

-Writing the manifest.json file was the hardest part for me, mainly because I had to research what permissions the extension would need, how I could access the DOM (initially thinking I would need to send messages back and for between the background and content scripts), and how poorly written the documentation is written (at least in comparison to the ones at mdn).
-Regardless of those pitiful setbacks, I persisted through countless stackoverflow questions and docs before I got a working, albeit rough extension.
+Writing the manifest.json file was the hardest part for me, mainly because I had to research what permissions the extension would need, how I could access the DOM (initially thinking I would need to send messages back and forth between the background and content scripts), and how poorly written the documentation is (at least in comparison to the ones at mdn).
+Regardless of those initial setbacks, I persisted through countless stackoverflow questions and docs before I got a working, albeit rough extension.

 ## BACKGROUND.JS